 The program began with only a few dogs, visiting very limited areas of the Center.
 Today there are over 50 dogs that visit most campuses, including Magnolia, McKinley, Moffitt at International Plaza, Moffitt Business Center and the Stabile Research Building.

-If you’d like to refer a patient to Moffitt Cancer Center, complete our online form or contacting a physician liaison for assistance.
+If you’d like to refer a patient to Moffitt Cancer Center, complete our online form or contact a physician liaison for assistance.
 As part of our efforts to shorten referral times as much as possible, online referrals are typically responded to within 24 - 48 hours.